MicrosoftDocs/well-architected/well-architected/services/compute/virtual-machines/virtual-machines-review.md

 > [!div class="checklist"]
 > - Review the [Linux security baseline](/security/benchmark/azure/baselines/virtual-machines-linux-security-baseline).
 > - Review the [Windows security baseline](/security/benchmark/azure/baselines/virtual-machines-windows-security-baseline).
-> - Manage authentication and access control.
+> - Manage authentication and access control by ensuring strong passwords, multi-factor authentication, and role-based access control are in place for your VMs.
-> - Protect against malicious actor scenarios.
+> - Protect against malicious actor scenarios: Implement security best practices such as firewalls, anti-virus software, and intrusion detection systems to protect against malware attacks, phishing attempts, and DoS attacks
-> - Plan and implement managed updates.
+> - Plan and implement managed updates: Test updates in a non-production environment before deploying them to production, and consider using Azure Update Management to automate the update process.
-> - Classify and configure encryption.
+> - Classify and configure encryption based on data sensitivity and include using Azure Disk Encryption and SSL/TLS encryption.

 ### Recommendations